 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the quarter, gross margin was 60.1%, 80 basis points worse than the prior-year quarter.
-Operating margin was 25.2%, 90 basis points worse than the prior-year quarter.
-Net margin was 21.3%, 70 basis points worse than the prior-year quarter.
+For the quarter, gross margin was 59.6%, 50 basis points worse than the prior-year quarter.
+Operating margin was 19.1%, 100 basis points worse than the prior-year quarter.
+Net margin was 16.3%, 130 basis points better than the prior-year quarter.

-Can your portfolio provide you with enough income to last through retirement?
-You'll need more than Coca-Cola.
-Learn how to maximize your investment income and "Secure Your Future With 9 Rock-Solid Dividend Stocks."
+Is Coca-Cola the best beverage bet for you?
+Learn how to maximize your investment income and "Secure Your Future With 9 Rock-Solid Dividend Stocks," including one above-average beverage seller.
 Click here for instant access to this free report.

 - Add Coca-Cola to My Watchlist.

 Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
 He is co-advisor of Motley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
-The Motley Fool owns shares of Coca-Cola.
-Motley Fool newsletter services have recommended buying shares of Coca-Cola.
+The Motley Fool recommends Coca-Cola.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.